CONTENT WARNING: this article contains some mild language, crude humor, and alcohol.

 Russian President Boris Yeltsin was instrumental in the dismantlement of the Soviet Union.
 Despite that historical footnote, he’s better known in most circles as one of the drunkest politicians in recent history.
 This former Communist really knew how to party.

 Yeltsin was the first democratically elected Russian leader in over a thousand years.
-He embraced capitalism and spearheaded numerous reforms, but his tenure was also marred by economic depression, a significant spike in crime following the collapse of the USSR and a series of international incidents that were the direct result of him getting absolutely shit faced.
+He embraced capitalism and spearheaded numerous reforms, but his tenure was also marred by economic depression, a significant spike in crime following the collapse of the USSR and a series of international incidents that were the direct result of him getting absolutely smashed.

 In 1992, during a negotiation with Kyrgyzstan, the pregaming Russian President decided it was a good time to practice playing the drums with a pair of spoons… on the Kyrgyz President’s head…